November 2020 update

 Some of the recent milestones in the swing spaces include:

-- the completion of installation and construction for the Temporary Modular Units in P12 parking lot;
+- The completion of installation and construction for the Temporary Modular Units in the P12 parking lot.

-- progress on the design of the Music spaces that will move permanently from the HT building to the CT building, including the advancement to construction documents phase of design;
+- Progress on the design of the Music spaces that will move permanently from the HT building to the CT building, including the advancement to the construction documents phase of design.

-- continued progress on the construction documents for Medical Imaging, that in December 2020 will begin construction of the new space in the HT basement; and
+- Continued progress on the construction documents for Medical Imaging, that in December 2020 will begin construction of the new space in the HT basement.

 - The Business Administration, Math, and Health Studies departments were moved into their permanent homes in SS 201.

 Coordination for packing and moving continues for other relocation projects on campus that will enable the programs to come into place.